 In the two decades since Doylestown Health began participating in clinical trials, research focused primarily on cardiology and oncology.
 That has changed in recent years to include a number of other specialties.
 Medical Research has about 50 clinical trials in progress in a variety of areas: pulmonary medicine, gastroenterology, neurology, infectious disease, nephrology (kidney), hepatology (liver) and stroke.

 In many instances, Doylestown Health has been chosen as an early or select enroller based on its history of being a top enrolling site both in the United States and internationally.
 This speaks to Doylestown Health's commitment to offer patients the safest, most advanced evidence-based treatments available.

 Clinical research at Doylestown Health keeps physicians up-to-date on emerging trends in medicine, and helps attract physicians who want to stay current on clinical advancements.
-The result is better treatment for patients who need look no further than their community hospital for the highest quality care.
+The result is better treatment for patients who need look no further than their local hospital for the highest quality care.

 A cardiologist discusses medical research